--A Disables automatic loading of mdb modules.
-By default, mdb attempts to load debugger modules corresponding to the active shared libraries in a user process or core file, or to the loaded kernel modules in the live operating system or an operating system crash dump. -F Forcibly takes over the specified user process, if necessary.
+- -A Disables automatic loading of mdb modules.
+By default, mdb attempts to load debugger modules corresponding to the active shared libraries in a user process or core file, or to the loaded kernel modules in the live operating system or an operating system crash dump. - -F Forcibly takes over the specified user process, if necessary.
 By default, mdb refuses to attach to a user process that is already under the control of another debugging tool, such as truss(1).
 With the -F option, mdb attaches to these processes anyway.
-This can produce unexpected interactions between mdb and the other tools attempting to control the process. -I Sets default path for locating macro files.
+This can produce unexpected interactions between mdb and the other tools attempting to control the process. - -f Force raw file debugging mode.
+By default, mdb attempts to infer whether the object and core file operands refer to a user executable and core dump or to a pair of operating system crash dump files.
+If the file type cannot be inferred, the debugger will default to examining the files as plain binary data.
+The -foption forces mdb to interpret the arguments as a set of raw files to examine

+Sets default path for locating macro files.
 Macro files are read using the \$< or \$<< dcmds.
 The path is a sequence of directory names delimited by colon (:) characters.
 The -I include path and -L library path (see below) can also contain any of the following tokens:

-%i Expands to the current instruction set architecture (ISA) name ('sparc', 'sparcv9', or 'i386') % 0 Expands to the old value of the path being modified.
-This is useful for appending or prepending directories to an existing path. %р Expands to the current platform string (either $uname -i$ or the platform string stored in the process core file or crash dump) %r Expands to the path name of the root directory.
+- %i Expands to the current instruction set architecture (ISA) name ('sparc', 'sparcv9', or 'i386'). - %0 Expands to the old value of the path being modified.
+This is useful for appending or prepending directories to an existing path. - %p Expands to the current platform string (either uname -i or the platform string stored in the process core file or crash dump). - %r Expands to the path name of the root directory.
 An alternate root directory can be specified using the -R option.
 If no -R option is present, the root directory is derived dynamically from the path to the mdb executable itself.
 For example, if /bin/mdb is executed, the root directory is /.
-If /net/hostname/bin/mdb were executed, the root directory would be derived as /net/hostname. %t Expands to the name of the current target.
+If /net/hostname/bin/mdb were executed, the root directory would be derived as /net/hostname. - %t Expands to the name of the current target.
 This is either the literal string 'proc' (a user process or user process core file), or 'kvm' (a kernel crash dump or the live operating system).

-The def ault include path for 32-bit mdb is: %r/usr /platform/%p/lib/adb:%r/usr/lib/adb The def ault include path for 64-bit mdb is: %r/usr /platform/%p/lib/adb/%i:%r/usr/lib/adb/%i Forces I to infer a user e system assume If no ob is speci and a c restricte kernel debugging mode.
-By default, mdb attempts whether the object and core file operands refer to executable and core dump, or to a pair of operating crash dump files.
-The -k option forces mdb to these files are operating system crash dump files. oject or core operand is specified, but the -k option fied, mdb defaults to an object file of /dev/ksyms ore file of /dev/kmem.
-Access to /dev/kmem is ed to group sys.
-Sets def are load fault path for locating debugger modules.
-Modules led automatically on startup or by using the
+The default include path for 32-bit mdb is:

+%r/usr/platform/%p/lib/adb:%r/usr/lib/adb

+The default include path for 64-bit mdb is:

+%r/usr/platform/%p/lib/adb/%i:%r/usr/lib/adb/%i